FelosRG/Photovoltaic-Energy-Mexico/README.md

 Photovoltaic-Energy-Mexico/lib/datos.py

 The steps described here reduce the raw data (10GB) to a hdf5 file of only 300MB that is faster and easier to use.

+## Acknowledgments
+This work arises from the project “Predicción del Recurso Solar usando imágenes satelitales para impulsar el desarrollo sostenible en comunidades aisladas con energía asequible y no contaminante” approved in the Proyecto Espacial Universitario (PEU) from Universidad Nacional Autónoma de México (UNAM).
+The authors thank the PEU program for their support in the publication of this work.
+Monica Borunda also thanks CONACYT for her Catedra Research Position with ID 71557, and to CENIDET for its hospitality